Jaksuhn/essays/Essays by others/README.md

 # Essays by others

-The "On '...'" series are all reddit comments.
+The "On '...'" series is all reddit comments.